open-ephys/onix-bonsai-onix1-docs/articles/tutorials/ephys-socket.md

 this example, these are <xref:OpenEphys.Onix1.ConfigureNeuropixelsV1eHeadstage> and
 <xref:OpenEphys.Onix1.ConfigureBreakoutBoard>.
 1. Confirm that the device that streams electrophysiology data is enabled.
-In this example, we will be using the device NeuropixelsV1eData.
+In this example, we will be using the NeuropixelsV1e device.
 1. Configure the hardware as necessary.
 In the case of NeuropixelsV1e Headstage, you must provide gain and calibration files and can perform other configurations as explained in the [NeuropixelsV1e Headstage Configuration](xref:np1e_configuration).
 In this example, we used an AP